 My husband and I have no permanent home.
 Instead, we continuously travel the world, even as I keep writing my books and screenplays.
 Below is a map of our journey so far.

 Currently, we're in Tbilisi, Republic of Georgia.

-After going back to Seattle for Christmas, we flew across the Pacific, and are now living for several months on the rural Thai island of Lanta (or Ko Lanta — “Ko” means “Island” in Thai).
-This is our fifth major “digital nomad” stop, after previously living for several months each in Miami, Florida; Birgu, Malta; Matera, Italy; Bansko, Bulgaria; and Koh Lanta, Thailand; Hoi An, Vietnam; and Gimentz, Switzerland.
+We’re now living right outside Hoi An, Vietnam, amid picturesque rice fields, not far from the city’s famous Old Town.
+This is our sixth major “digital nomad” stop, after previously living for several months each in Miami, Florida; Birgu, Malta; Matera, Italy; Bansko, Bulgaria; and Koh Lanta, Thailand; Hoi An, Vietnam; and Gimentz, Switzerland.
 And we’ve stopped in lots of other countries and cities along the way!